 a.
 Identify the approach to the management of information systems and the integrity of information entered by staff.
 Note: The State of Florida is currently utilizing the Employ Florida (EF) system as its data collection system.
-Include any specific experience with EF or similar systems.
+Include any specific experience with EF or similar systems operated by Geographic Solutions, Inc.

-B. One-Stop Operator and Workforce Development Service Provider Coordination, Partnerships and Certification
+B. Workforce Development Service Provider Coordination, Partnerships and Certification

-The One-Stop Operator will participate as a local Leadership Team member with CSCR in development of interagency agreements, such as a Memorandum of Understanding (MOU) and Resource Sharing Agreements, reviewing and updating as necessary.
-The One-Stop Operator is expected to ensure that the One-Stop partners adhere to MOU's, agreements and reporting procedures.
 The One Stop Operator and Workforce Development Services Provider will work with Mandatory Partners to coordinate case management services to mutual customers and ensure that the appropriate information is relayed to partner staff.

 - a.
-Describe the plan to assure that all partner staff are knowledgeable of and adheres to CSCR's career center policies such as dress code, professional conduct and confidentiality. - b.
-Describe successful experience working with LWDBs, partners, and/or service providers to develop strategic approaches to support regional economic development and employers with staffing needs in high demand occupations. - c.
+Describe successful experience working with LWDBs, partners, and/or service providers to develop strategic approaches to support regional economic development and employers with staffing needs in high demand occupations. - b.
+Describe how and what other partnerships you plan on leveraging with other systems such as, school districts, higher education institutions including community colleges, law enforcement, adult justice systems, local housing programs, community-based organizations, mental health and counseling centers, employers, and other organizations. - c.
 CSCR staff (in partnership with Career Center staff for content) develops and creates online workshops for career seekers to access any time and from anywhere.
 Learning labs are provided in the Career Centers and are led by knowledgeable staff who are also tech savvy and capable of assisting "technology challenged" career seekers.
-Respondents should describe how they will ensure that the services offered in the learning labs are career seeker focused and that relevant content changes are regularly communicated to CSCR staff and partners. - d.
-The One-Stop Operator/Workforce Development Services Provider is responsible for assuming a leadership role in the development of One Stop certification applications which will be submitted to CSCR.
-This includes, but is not limited to, ensuring all required posters are displayed prominently, that the facilities meet all ADA requirements, an accessible resource room is available to all career seekers and any and all other State requirements, including but not limited to state and locally mandated staff training requirements are met.
-Respondents should describe past successful experience in One Stop certifications.
+Respondents should describe how they will ensure that the services offered in the learning labs are career seeker focused and that relevant content changes are regularly communicated to CSCR staff and partners.